 Eva have two daughters, one in Kindergarten and a beautiful baby that keep her very busy.

-Mr. Kang directly supports LFP faculty, students and families, specifically in grades 8, 9 and 10, and partners with Shon Smith, Instructional Dean for grades 6, 7, 11 and 12, to support overall school operations.
+Mr. Kang directly supports LFP faculty, students and families, specifically in grades 10, 11 and 12, and partners with Kelly Bartle, Director of Middle School for grades 7, 8, and 9, to support overall school operations.
 Mr. Kang has experience as a successful high school math teacher, Testing Coordinator, Categorical Program Advisor, and administrator.
-He holds a BA in Economics from UC Irvine, an MA in International Affairs and Management from UC San Diego and an MA in School Administration from California State Dominguez Hills.
+He has been working as an administrator at LFP since the first year of LCS-LFP Middle/High School.
+He holds a BA in Economics from UC Irvine, an MA in International Affairs and Management from UC San Diego and a School Administration from California State Dominguez Hills.
 Mr. Kang also holds California single subject credentials in Mathematics and Korean, as well as an Administrative Credential.

 Mr. Co works directly with the high school administrative team to ensure all core academic courses are college preparatory, meet the rigor required by the University of California A-G approval process, and that the Advanced Placement program is in place for the 2014-15 and 2015-16 school years.
 Mr. Co holds a BA in Economics from UC San Diego and an MS in Educational Counseling from the University of La Verne.
 He has extensive experience developing successful high school college counseling programs, and has served as an academic counselor at the college level as well.
 Mr. Co holds a California Pupil Personnel Services Credential.